choishingwan/PRS-Tutorial/docs/ldpred.md

     --gf EUR.ldpred
 ```

-2. Adjust the effect size
+2. Adjust the effect size estimates:
 ``` bash
 # LDpred recommend radius to be Total number of SNPs in target / 3000
  python LDpred.py gibbs \